-In 2012, the American Academy of Neurology and the American Headache Society concluded that magnesium therapy was “probably effective” for migraine prevention.
+In addition to supplements and nutrition, some research suggests magnesium oil may help relieve pain and other aches.
+The American Academy of Neurology and the American Headache Society concluded in 2012 that magnesium therapy was “probably effective” for migraine prevention.
 Research shows that magnesium can ease stress, anxiety, constipation, the symptoms of PMS, muscle soreness, and joint pain.
 There have also been links between magnesium and restful sleep.

 Where to Spray Magnesium Oil